Saikat257-ui/Interview-app/README.md

 ## 🔧 Configuration

 ### Interview Questions
-Questions are dynamically generated in `src/utils/interviewUtils.ts`.
-Customize the question sets by modifying the `generateQuestions()` function.
+Questions are now dynamically generated using Google's Gemini AI based on the candidate's resume content.
+The system:
+- Analyzes the uploaded resume text
+- Generates 6 personalized questions (2 Easy, 2 Medium, 2 Hard)
+- Focuses on technologies and skills mentioned in the resume
+- Falls back to generic questions if API fails or no resume is provided

+To customize the question generation prompt, modify `src/utils/geminiService.ts`.

 ### Time Limits
 Adjust question time limits in the same file by modifying the `timeLimit` property of each question object.